 Choosing an aesthetic is fun and actually pretty simple!
 What are you hoping to represent and embody with your look?
 Are you promoting a 70s era peace-loving hippie philosophy, or are you honoring your Afro-latina roots by celebrating Dia de los Muertos?
 Maybe you just want to be the bright spot to an otherwise dark holiday, or it's just something cute to do!

 Whatever your style, stay dedicated to recreating and reimagining it through your look.
 Can't settle on one?
-Get creative and stay flexible!
-After all, this is meant to be more fun than anything.
+Get creative and stay flexible! with ORS.

 Creating a cohesive look is all about staying true to your color scheme and theme across the board when it comes to makeup, hair and clothes.